Yalgie/tcf-quiz/README.md

 Having feedback is not neccessary, if nothing is defined it will just default to say "Correct" if the answer is correct or "Incorrect" if the answer is incorrect.

+The Short/Long (textarea) Question Type does not support feedback as it can not be marked and the model response is displayed as it's own form of feedback.

 ```javascript
 $(document).ready(function() {
     $("#quiz-id").tcf_quiz({